 The Pennsylvania Chapter of Trout Unlimited will visit with students to provide further information on conservation and trout life-cycle.
 You can read more about the Trout in the Classroom project at http://www.patrout.org/misc-pages/current-newsletter on the PA Trout Unlimited website http://www.patrout.org.

 Below are pictures of what the trout looked like as of early May 2017.
-They will be released into the Nescopeck Creek in the next few weeks.
+They were released into the Nescopeck Creek in late May.